Gun Facts has one mission: To remove propaganda from gun control discussions.

 “When good people work together, miracles happen.”

-In all these years, Guy has declined to take money from policy groups.
-No NRA, SAF, GOA cash at all (well, one tiny, local NRA members chapter sent him $100 unsolicited once).
-Guy takes donations from readers, holds an annual fundraising event with them and accepts on-page sponsorships.
+In all these years, Gun Facts has declined to take money from policy groups.
+No NRA, SAF, GOA cash at all (well, one tiny, local NRA members chapter once sent $100 unsolicited).
+Gun Facts takes donations from readers, holds an annual fundraising event with our fans and accepts on-page sponsorships.
 Retaining objectivity and quality is the cornerstone of the Gun Facts project.
 If the information isn’t sound and independent, it is not included.

-With over a decade of debunking gun control mythology, Guy wrote Shooting The Bull – A field guide to identifying political lies in real-time.
+With over a decade of debunking gun control mythology, Guy Smith, the founder of the Gun Facts project, wrote Shooting The Bull – A field guide to identifying political lies in real-time.
 The gun control industry provided Guy with all the raw materials required to author the first modern book on the topic of propaganda (until the academic who wrote a forward to Shooting The Bull penned The Ten Commandments of Propaganda).

 “The great enemy of the truth is very often not the lie: deliberate, continued, and dishonest; but the myth: persistent, persuasive, and unrealistic.” – John F. Kennedy